 Founder & Director

 In March 2012, I took the plunge and set up Wolfsong to make the most of my combined broadcasting and publishing experience.
-It's been a really enjoyable journey, which has broadened our horizons and taken Wolfsong into new territories.
-In terms of subjects that pique my interest, I have fairly eclectic tastes, but most definitely love adventure, travel, history, popular culture and real life accounts of ordinary people leading extraordinary lives.
+It's been a really enjoyable journey, which has broadened our horizons and taken Wolfsong into new territories, most notably branded content and partnerships.